SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validation.md

 ### Class ValidationControl

 Rename the Class1 file `ValidationControl` and type in the code shown below.
-This control is going to be declare in a element in a configuration file.
+This control is going to be declared in an element in a configuration file.
 The base class, `ControlBase`, takes care of usual databinding chores and allows me to focus on what I want the control to do.

 In this case, I want the control to output and run a block of JavaScript *if* validation for my control fails for any reason.

 I do two things to ensure this validation is only invoked once.
 First I subscript to the `Page.PreRender` method to output the JavaScript when the control is invalid.
-Next, I override the default `IsValid` property so as to set a flag telling me this control has already been validated - which happens when the controls `PreRender` method is called.
+Next, I override the default `IsValid` property to set a flag telling me this control has already been validated - which happens when the controls `PreRender` method is called.

 The flag ensures the message box is only displayed when a user clicks the Save button and validation fails.
 If the data source is not valid, the save will not complete, the dialog or panel will stay in edit mode and the message box will display the reason why.